 About the Therapist

+Dr. Murphy has 16 experience working as a mental health counselor.
 She was granted status as a Mental Health Professional in 2004 at Seattle Mental Health (now Sound Mental Health, Seattle, WA).
 In 2006 she became a Licensed Mental Health Counselor (LMHC) as well as a Chemical Dependency Professional (CDP).
 In 2007 she was granted specialization as a Child Mental Health Specialist (CMHS) at Behavioral Health Resources (Olympia, WA).
 She works with individuals, couples, families, and is a group therapist as well.
 In 2009 she became a qualified Clinical Supervisor

-for post masters clinicians in pursuit of licensing.
+for clinicians in pursuit of licensing.

 Janys provides both supervision and consultation

 for clinicians and masters level student interns with a specialized interest in co-occurring disorders, trauma, and application of yoga and mindfulness practices in a mental health setting.
 She also works with people with end of life transitions.

 She is available for consultation